 - support educational and community development efforts by individuals and groups within communities;

 - offer undergraduate courses that centre on social justice, community development and civic responsibility;

 - fund the J.S.
 Woodsworth Chair position in the Department of Humanities;

 - initiate in-depth and long-term research into social and cultural issues that are of central concern to the Woodsworth Program;

 - build strong ties with the community through scheduled series of symposia, workshops and conferences funded by the Endowment;

 - address directly the place of a humanistic, liberal arts education in the 21st century university and in the 21st century world of work.

 The purpose of the J.S.
 Woodsworth Endowment is to provide for a full-time teaching position in the department of Humanities and when feasible, fund other positions and community activities in order to recognize the contributions of J.S.
 Woodsworth to Canada.
-The holder of the Woodsworth Chair will combine teaching and research with active engagement in issues concerning the wider community, local and national, as well as international.
+The holder of the J.S.
+Woodsworth Chair or Resident Scholar combines teaching and research with active engagement on issues concerning the wider community: at local, national, and international levels.